ByAU

 4. Gaming & NFTs

-- Randomness & Asset Validation: Chainlink VRF provides provably fair randomness for gaming outcomes and NFT minting.
+- Randomness & Asset Validation: Chainlink VRF is a great tool for creating fair randomness, which makes it perfect for stuff like gaming results and minting NFTs.

 Leading Oracle Solutions: Features & Use Cases